 The suspect had told police that the van contained explosives, prompting them to call a bomb squad to inspect it.

-“We believe this suspect meant to kill officers,” Police Chief David Brown said.
+“We believe this suspect meant to kill officers,” police Chief David Brown told reporters.
 “We barely survived the intentions of this suspect.”

 Mom: ‘I kept hoping he would straighten himself up’